heethesh/Quadcopter-Modelling-and-Trajectory-Optimization/README.md

 This repository is a fork from my original repository [here](https://github.com/heethesh/16-665-Robot-Mobility).

-### CMU Academic Intehrity Policy
+## CMU Academic Integrity Policy
-If you are currently enrolled in this course, please refer to Carnegie Mellon University Policy on Academic Integrity [here](https://www.cmu.edu/policies/student-and-student-life/academic-integrity.html) before refering to the repository contents.
+If you are currently enrolled in this course, please refer to Carnegie Mellon University Policy on Academic Integrity [here](https://www.cmu.edu/policies/student-and-student-life/academic-integrity.html) before refering to the any of the repository contents.